Contract check · Residential lease

 The short answer

 Some states give tenants a statutory path to end a lease without penalty when a landlord fails to repair conditions that materially affect health or safety — but official resources generally describe a required process that must come first.
 The Texas State Law Library, citing Property Code §92.056, describes a multi-step procedure: the tenant must give notice, allow a reasonable time to repair, and follow specific steps before any remedies — including early exit — become available.
 Whether those remedies are available depends on the state, the nature of the condition, and whether the required steps were followed.
-Scan your lease for what it says about repair obligations, and check your state's official resources to understand the process that applies before any early exit is possible.

 No account requiredFile deleted after analysisNot legal advice